 When we can’t travel, we need to be creative.
-As a Europe and castle lover, I figured I should make a list of the best virtual tours of castles in Europe (after already rounding up the best virtual museum tours).
+As a Europe and castle lover, I figured I should make a list of the best virtual tours of castles in Europe.

 I must have researched hundreds of castles, and I think my eyes popped out of my head just like in a cartoon because I was blown away by the number of dreamy places in Europe I still need to visit.